skip to Main Content

 How To Help A Dog With Pancreatitis

-As we mentioned earlier, pancreatitis can be a dangerous health issue, so seek veterinary care right away!
+As we mentioned earlier, pancreatitis can be a dangerous health issue, so seek veterinary care immediately!
 That’s exactly what dog mom Pamela did for her yorkie-mix, Zuzu.

-House guests fed Zuzu table scraps like black beans and fatty chicken skin — foods that were a bit too much for her digestive system.
+House guests fed Zuzu table scraps like fatty chicken skin and bacon — foods that were a bit too much for her digestive system.
 The next day, her parents came home to find seven piles of vomit scattered throughout the home!

 Pamela recounts, “What was most concerning was that it was all bile and no actual food.
 And her demeanor was different.
 We could tell she didn’t feel good.
 She just wanted to sleep and cuddle and she wouldn’t eat anything.
 She drank very little.”

-Since it was the weekend, Zuzu’s vet was closed.
+Since it was the weekend, Zuzu’s primary veterinarian was closed.
 So Pamela sought immediate medical help by way of Vetster, an app that connects pet parents with on-demand Veterinarians 24/7.

 “Within about 45 min of downloading the app, I had an appointment,” says Pamela.